EHSO Safety Training Page Information

 - your first and last name

-- which campus/facility you will be working at (Manoa?
-Off Campus?
-If Off Campus, which facility/site?)
+- which site you will be working at (which Manoa-based Off Campus site)

 - which department you will be working in

-Once you successfully complete the quiz, Leimomi will issue you your lab safety verification email letter (proof of lab safety training), or your Hazardous Waste Generator certificate (of completion).
+Once you successfully complete the quiz, Leimomi will issue you your HAZCOM and/or Respirator verification email letter.

 Thank you for your understanding and patience during this trying time.
 If you have any questions or concerns, or need further clarification on anything, please do not hesitate to contact us.